7 Flawless Ways to Style a Gray Sofa

 Often considered a mid-tone in terms of color, gray can also function as a middle ground for contrasting furniture choices.
 Use a gray sofa to bridge the gap between pieces with traditional and modern styling.
 In this living room, midcentury modern accent chairs feel right at home alongside a contemporary coffee table and a sleek gray sofa, thanks to a unifying neutral color scheme.
 Shades of gray are peppered throughout, giving cohesion to a multitude of shapes and styles.

-Although not always the brashest of colors, gray has a way of bringing a certain kind of sophistication to a room.
-With its unassuming aura, the color can recede into the background, allowing other elements of the room to take center stage.
-Used here, gray seating inspires a collection of elements that all work to complement the high ceilings, architectural moldings, and glass details throughout.
-While all of this is true, don't write the color off as altogether dull.
-By mixing up the textures -- a solid microfiber on one, and linen on the other -- gray brings overall dimension and character to the muted scheme.
+Gray has a way of bringing a certain kind of sophistication to a room.
+With its low-key look, the color can recede into the background, allowing other elements to take center stage.
+Used here, gray seating inspires a collection of elements that work to complement the high ceilings, architectural moldings, and reflective details throughout.
+Although it works well as a base color, don't write off gray as altogether dull.
+By mixing up textures, such as velvet, microfiber, and linen, a gray couch can bring dimension and character to a muted color scheme.

-Although generally considered a more placid color than most, gray has the potential to be an intimidating one to work with.
+Although generally considered an easygoing color, gray has the potential to be intimidating.
 The first step in embracing this classic look is to ditch the myth that you have to go dark.
 Like any color on the wheel, gray comes in all different shades and intensities.
-If dark isn't an adjective you'd use to describe your style, choose an airy gray instead.
-Even if you're only able to embrace one step above pure white, as shown in this light filled living room.
-That hit of subtle color will bring tremendous dimension to your space.
+If "dark" isn't an adjective you'd use to describe your style, choose an airy gray instead.
+Even if you only embrace one step above pure white, as shown in this living room, that subtle hit of color will bring tremendous dimension to your space.